ghaliomar/ghaliomar.github.io/index.md

 layout: default
 ---
 # Ghali Omar Boutaib
+_ghaliomar@usf.edu_
+Bellini College of Artificial Intelligence, Cybersecurity and Computing University of South Florida

+---

 Hi!
 I'm Omar.

 I'm an Undergraduate Student and a researcher in Computer Engineering at the University of South Florida.